Shinjuku Station Travel Guide

 The JR Yamanote line: Getting around Tokyo

-The JR Yamanote line is probably the most popular and convenient way for getting around Tokyo.
-Japan Rail Pass holders can take advantage of the line for free.
+JR Pass holders can take advantage of this loop service for free.
 Taking any train on the Yamanote line is fully included in the JR Pass.

 Continue reading “%s”